 These questions tell us a lot about the power third-party APIs have over our applications and the dangers they present.
 They describe APIs that could be:

 - Leaking user data without your consent or knowledge.

 - Performing poorly with sporadic downtimes or unpredictable response times.

 - Lacking the required security and privacy standards to keep your business in compliance.

 - Causing unpredictable costs and runaway budgets that managers have stopped trying to keep a handle on.

 The biggest problem with shadow APIs is the unknown.
-They are a black box that could fail at any time, fail to meet your company's compliance standards, and even put your user's data at risk—all without your knowledge.
+Even if they adhere to API security best practices, they are a black box that could fail at any time, fail to meet your company's compliance standards, and even put your user's data at risk—all without your knowledge.